section-engineering-education/engineering-education/content/articles/how-to-create-a-machine-learning-app-using-the-fastapi-and-deploying-it-to-the-kubernetes-cluster/index.md

 ### Conclusion

 In this tutorial, we have learned how to create a machine learning model.
-We have followed all the steps from data pre-processing to finally being able to train and build our model.
+We have followed all the steps from data pre-processing to train and build our model finally.
-We have also learned about the FastAPI, which is an efficient library for making WebAPIs, the FastAPI has helped us to serve our machine learning model as an API.
+We have also learned about the FastAPI, which is an efficient library for making WebAPIs.
+The FastAPI has helped us to serve our machine learning model as an API.
-We then containerized our fast API application using docker, we finally deployed the application to the Kubernetes cluster.
+We then containerized our fast API application using docker.
+Finally, we deployed the application to the Kubernetes cluster.
-By using these steps, a reader should be able to comfortably build a FastAPI application and deploy it to the Kubernetes cluster
+Using these steps, a reader should be able to comfortably build a FastAPI application and deploy it to the Kubernetes cluster.

 ### References